 Founded by the friends of Jessica and Eric Huntley, FHALMA is a charity that builds awareness of Black heritage, sharing histories and inspiring learning about history, education and culture found in the various Huntley Collections at London Metropolitan Archives.

 FHALMA (Friends of the Huntley Archives at LMA) is a charitable foundation, founded in 2013 by the friends of Jessica and Eric Huntley,

-Guyanese-born political activists, Jessica Huntley and Eric Huntley were founders of the publishing house Bogle-L’Ouverture Publications – named for two instrumental figures in Black resistance and revolt against slavery – publishing a wide range of materials including greetings cards and posters reproducing contemporary paintings by artists and seminal texts by writers from across the African diaspora.
-Their business and personal papers, conserved and housed at the London Metropolitan Archives, (LMA) have been the source for the annual Huntley conferences held at LMA since 2006 and were the impetus for No Colour Bar: Black British Art in Action 1969-1990 – one of the most comprehensive surveys of Black British art in recent years.
+Guyanese-born political activists, Jessica Huntley and Eric Huntley, founders of the publishing house Bogle-L’Ouverture Publications – named for Paul Bogle and Toussaint L’Ouverture, two instrumental figures in Black resistance and revolt against slavery – were collaborative community leaders who published a wide range of radical Black books, including greetings cards and posters reproducing contemporary paintings by artists, and seminal texts by writers from across the African diaspora.